 Bonus points help you to reach rewards status fast.
-Each rewards credit card will have different rewards point earnings rates, partner deals and bonus point criteria - so be sure to get the one that best fits your needs.
+Each rewards credit card will have different rewards point earnings rates, partner deals and bonus point criteria - so be sure to get the one that suits your needs.

 Rewards credit cards come packed with perks and so it pays to brush up on the ins and outs of earning and redeeming rewards.
 Too many people fall into the trap of going for the biggest bonus point sign up offer but then fail to take advantage of all the other great bonuses that come standard with their card like free wine when they dine, pre-sale tickets to shows and complimentary airline lounge passes.